Deiva-Ganesan/skip-booking/README.md

 📦 We Want Waste – Skip Selector
-This is a responsive React component designed to help users select skip sizes for waste disposal, inspired by the layout and user flow in the provided design (sample.pdf).
+This is a responsive React component designed to help users select skip sizes for waste disposal, inspired by the layout and user flow in the provided design.
 The component fetches real-time skip data from a remote API and includes intuitive UI/UX for selection, pricing, and order confirmation.

 ✨ Features
 ✅ Live data fetch via API (axios)